-Institutions, rules and infrastructure A.2
+A.2 Institutions, rules and infrastructure

 At present, there are around 20 arbitration institutions in Kazakhstan.
-The most famous of these are the Kazakhstani International Arbitrage (KIA), the International Arbitration Court IUS (IUS) and the Center of Arbitration of the National Chamber of Entrepreneurs of the Republic of Kazakhstan (CA of NCE).
+The most famous of these are the Kazakhstani International Arbitrage (KIA), the International Arbitration Court IUS (IUS), the Center of Arbitration of the National Chamber of Entrepreneurs of the Republic of Kazakhstan (CA of NCE), and the International Arbitration Center of Astana International Financial Center (IAC of AIFC).